hereismari/mnist-tensorflow/README.md

 ## Let's do it!

-To follow the "tutorials", just run: `jupyter notebook`
+To follow the "tutorials", just run: `jupyter notebook`.

+If you want to check the code, just run manually `python <file name>.py`, also if you want to check TensorBoard you can!
+Just run `tensorboard --logdir=/tmp/tensorflow_log`

 ## References